Lung Cancer Screening

 Does screening help people live longer?

-Lung cancer is the leading cause of cancer death in the U.S., yet if detected early, lung cancer has cure rates as high as 80-90%.
+Lung cancer is the leading cause of cancer death in the U.S., in both men and women, yet if detected early, lung cancer has cure rates as high as 80-90%.
 Early detection with screening, smoking cessation and personalized treatment while lung cancer is localized, are essential to improving survival.

 Who is at risk for lung cancer?